HarryBof/Youtube-Content-Guard/README.md

 Category + Main Title + Genres
 ```

-This reduces unnecessary data processing and avoids asking Gemini to generate a full episode or video summary.
+This keeps the classification request lightweight.

-The goal is to identify **what the content is**, rather than describe what happens in the specific video.
+The goal is to identify **what the content is**, rather than generate a summary of what happens in the specific video.

 ## 3. Open the Admin Panel